mbcapece3/BindDSMX/README.md

 The most elegant solution would be to use an enable pin to control power application from the external power source, but this hardware was not on hand.
 Instead a push button switch was used to power the reciever while simultaneously sending a signal to a GPIO Input pin.
 When the microcontroller reads a high input signal, it knows to begin sending the pulses.
 The button must remain pressed throughout the bind process to continue power application to the reciever.

 NOTE: SPEKTRUM SATELLITE RECEIVERS ARE 3.3V DEVICES!
-Application of more than 3.6V will destroy the chip, so a Battery Eliminator Circuit (BEC) may be required depending on power source.
+Application of more than 3.6V will destroy the chip, so a Battery Eliminator Circuit (BEC) may be required depending on power source voltage.

 ![BindCircuit](https://user-images.githubusercontent.com/104041016/182746055-f7c7d6db-a366-4edc-8f20-23109ccb1560.png)